lord-saumagen/CLIHelper/README.md

 There is no whitespace allowed between the argument name, the equal sign and the argument value.
 Argument values which include spaces must be enclosed in double quotes.

-Command line arguments which don't follow that rule are ignored but they are not considered an invalid input.
+Command line arguments which don't follow that rule are ignored but not considered an invalid input.

 The command line interpreter is not case sensitive.
-That means the interpreter doesn't distinguish between upper case or lower case characters in a command line argument names.
+That means the interpreter doesn't distinguish between upper case or lower case characters in a command name.

 Since all arguments are named arguments per definition, the order of the arguments on the command line is not important.
 Command line arguments may appear in any arbitrary order.